aragonzkresearch/blog/blogo-input/posts/ecdsa-akd.md

-## rwc2022 : Threshold ECDSA protocol with additive key derivation and presignatures
+## rwc2022 : Threshold ECDSA with additive key derivation and presignatures : an attack, and a solution

 During rwc2022, Victor Shoup presented joint work with Jens Groth on the security of additive key derivation and pre-signatures for ECDSA.
-Additive key derivation (AKD) is used widely throughout the cryptocurrency space as it's specified in BIP32, the de facto cryptocurrency standard for the 'heirarchical deterministic' key derivation process.
+Additive key derivation (AKD) is used widely throughout the cryptocurrency space as it's specified in BIP32, the de facto cryptocurrency standard for a heirarchical and deterministic key derivation process.
 BIP32 is used to derive keys in both Ledger and Trezor hardware wallets, and a large number of software wallets that have adopted BIP32 -- a search on github reveals 203,000 mentions.

-Before digging into the security proof and attacks identified, it would be helpful to have definitions of both AKD and presignatures, and to recap what ECDSA itself looks like.
+Before digging into the security proof and attacks identified, we'll define both AKD and presignatures and recap what ECDSA itself looks like.

 Keypairs for ECDSA look like `k`, `K = kG`, where `G` is a generator of an elliptic curve group, and `k` is a randomly selected element from the scalar